2023 Poetry Prize Call for Entries

-ELIGIBILITY: Any poet writing in English.
+ELIGIBILITY: Any poet writing in English, including international Anglophone writers.
 Previous book publication is not a consideration for eligibility.
 Poems published in print or on-line periodicals, anthologies, or chapbooks may be included, but the manuscript itself must be unpublished.
-Original work only; translations are ineligible.
+Original work only; translations are not eligible for the prize.

 SIMULTANEOUS SUBMISSIONS: Simultaneous submissions are acceptable.
 Please notify Nightboat Books immediately if your manuscript is accepted elsewhere.